MInamitong/SUMO-LLM-API-for-Intersection-Control/README.md

 ```
 pip install -r requirements.txt
 ```
-1. Fill in what is suspended in Major/config.py, including api_key, api_endpoint, model_id and ahk_path.
+3. Fill in what is suspended in Major/config.py, including api_key, api_endpoint and model_id.
 The project is developed based on ChatGPT API, therefore if you want to change the model to your favourite LLM, you will need to do some adjustment:

     >1.
 In Major/Simulation, line 28 and 124, that's where you need to modify according to your ideal LLM.
     >2.
 In Major/Conversation, line 42, that's another script needs to be modified.

-2. I recommend placing the netedit and sumo-gui shortcut in the project root directory, so that you can check out the SUMO files any time you like.
+4. I recommend placing the netedit and sumo-gui shortcut in the project root directory, so that you can check out the SUMO files any time you like.

 ## Files
 **File Structure:**